 For students interested in activism, the CFN established the FIRE this fall, facilitating students’ ability to bring FIRE staff directly to their campuses.
 In its first semester alone, the FIRE speakers’ bureau arranged appearances at Towson University, Wabash College, Penn State University, Montclair State University, DePauw University, and the Lincoln School as well as at events for the Christian Union and Students for Liberty.

 FIRE is also using the most up-to-date tools to get the word out about the CFN, including FIRE that can be placed on students’ websites or Facebook profiles.
 One widget links to the Spotlight page of a school of the students’ choice, while the other links to the Speech Code of the Month school and is automatically updated every month.
 To put one of these widgets on your blog or Facebook profile, follow the simple directions on the .

 In order to reach the next generation of college students, the CFN hosted its first annual “Freedom in Academia” essay contest for college-bound high school seniors.
 FIRE staff reviewed over 1,500 entries and found three that stood out among many good essays extolling the importance of free speech in the university.
 Congratulations to our winners, and thanks to all the high school students who participated!

 In the coming year we plan to continue and expand these programs, educating students and faculty members about their rights and empowering them to change their campuses.
 Thanks also for all the hard work our members contributed and to our donors for believing in our work.

-Students and faculty members interested in joining this enterprise and participating in the above programs should begin by registering on the CFN website and keeping their eyes on the Torch for more information on how to participate in the CFN’s incentive program, summer conference, and other activities in 2009.
+Students and faculty members interested in joining this enterprise and participating in the above programs should begin by and keeping their eyes on the Torch for more information on how to participate in the CFN’s incentive program, summer conference, and other activities in 2009.